sridarsri23/BrainBridge/DEPLOYMENT.md

 2. Uses `start_server.py` which correctly reads the PORT from environment
 3. Falls back to port 8000 if PORT is not set

+### Issue: Only backend running, no frontend
+**Solution**:
+1. Frontend build process has been improved with better error handling
+2. Static file serving now includes debugging information
+3. The app will serve frontend if built, or fallback to API response
+4. Check Railway logs for frontend build status

 ### Issue: Database connection fails
 **Solution**:
 1. Make sure `DATABASE_URL` is set correctly